sylphlab/zen-coder/memory-bank/activeContext.md

 - **Fixed Vite 504 Error (Chat UI):** Resolved "Outdated Optimize Dep" error for `@vscode/webview-ui-toolkit/react` by removing the unused import from `webview-ui/src/app.tsx`, deleting `webview-ui/node_modules/.vite`, and force-reinstalling dependencies.
 - **Fixed Chat UI Hang:** Modified `AiService.getAiResponseStream` to send an error message back to the Chat UI when a model instance cannot be created (due to disabled provider or missing API key), allowing the UI to reset its streaming state.
 (Resolved)
 - **Fixed `getCurrentModelId` Return Type:** Corrected the return type in `AiService` to `string`.
 (Resolved)
-- **Added Debug Logs (Settings Page):** Added console logs to `extension.ts` for the `zencoder.openSettings` command handler and the `ZenCoderCommandsProvider` to trace execution and view rendering.
-(Helped diagnose)
-- **Added Debug Logs (API Keys):** Added detailed console logs to `AiService` `initialize`, `setApiKey`, and `_getProviderInstance` methods to trace SecretStorage operations and internal key checking logic.
-(Helped diagnose)
+- **Added Debug Logs (API Keys):** (Kept) Added detailed console logs to `AiService` `initialize`, `setApiKey`, and `_getProviderInstance` methods to trace SecretStorage operations and internal key checking logic.
-- **Verified Model Resolver Logic:** Confirmed the logic in `AiService.resolveAvailableModels` correctly filters hardcoded models based on provider status (enabled and API key set).
+- **Verified Model Resolver Logic:** (Kept) Confirmed the logic in `AiService.resolveAvailableModels` correctly filters hardcoded models based on provider status (enabled and API key set).
-- **Corrected `_getProviderInstance` Logic:** Refactored the method to determine provider based on model ID patterns first, then check enablement and API key status, resolving the issue where valid keys might be incorrectly reported as missing for certain model IDs (like `deepseek-chat`).
-(Resolved API Key issue)
+- **Corrected `_getProviderInstance` Logic:** (Kept) Refactored the method to determine provider based on model ID patterns first, then check enablement and API key status, resolving the issue where valid keys might be incorrectly reported as missing for certain model IDs (like `deepseek-chat`).
-- **Added Activity Bar Entry:** Added a "Zen Coder" view to the Activity Bar with an "Open Settings" command as an alternative way to access settings, bypassing Command Palette issues.
-(Resolved Settings Page access issue)
+- **Activity Bar Entry:** Changed from a Tree View with commands to a direct Webview View.
-- **Verified Chat UI Code:** Confirmed `webview-ui/src/app.tsx` contains the code for the "Provider -> Model" selection flow.
-(Confirmed)
+- **Verified Chat UI Code:** (Kept) Confirmed `webview-ui/src/app.tsx` contains the code for the "Provider -> Model" selection flow and the integrated settings modal.
 - **Fixed Vite 504 Error (Chat UI):** Resolved "Outdated Optimize Dep" error for `@vscode/webview-ui-toolkit/react` by removing the unused import from `webview-ui/src/app.tsx`, deleting `webview-ui/node_modules/.vite`, and force-reinstalling dependencies.

 ## Active Decisions